OlivierLD/raspberry-coffee/LoRa/README.md

 ... this is where you could do something more interesting with them.

 This could for example be a way to know where a remote vehicle is, and plot its position on a map.

+> And to nail it down one more time, `NMEA` has been designed to convey sensor data.
+> I've still not found any reason _not_ to use it.
+The fact that it's one of the oldest IT standards
+> does not make it look like archeology (to me).

 ---